-Mr. Tyrone Flowers: I was in a juvenile system after going through the foster care for three years and reformatory schools, state hospitals.
-And all of a sudden, I’m at this reformatory school.
-And I was going through the meal line.
-And this beautiful African-American lady looked at me and smiled – that smile like the social worker – and said, you remind me of my son.
-(Jim: Wow) And at that moment, it was the first time I felt like I had a mother…
+Tyrone Flowers: I was in a juvenile system after going through the foster care for three years, in reformatory schools, state hospitals, and all of a sudden I’m at this reformatory school, and I was going through the meal line and this beautiful African-American lady looked at me and smiled and said, “You remind me of my son.”
+And at that moment, it was the first time I felt like I had a mother.

 Jim: Tyrone, welcome to Focus on the Family.

-Jim: We’re going to get to your story.
-But first, the two of us, we have experienced some tough things.
-But when you get right down to it, what do these children need more than anything?
+Jim: We’re gonna get to your story.
+But first, the two of us, we have experienced some tough things, but when you get right down to it, what do these children need more than anything?

 Tyrone: Yes.